ByriVarshini/MyTaskFlow/README.md

-# MyTodo
+# MyTaskFlow

-MyTodo is a simple and efficient to-do list application built using Django.
+MyTaskFlow is a simple and efficient to-do list application built using Django.
 It helps users organize, manage, and track their daily tasks seamlessly.

 ## Features
 - Add, update, and delete tasks